-Scope A:
+Cope A:

-Specific audit procedures have been performed by the audit team on one or more account balances which are significant to the group to group materiality.
+pecific audit procedures have been performed by the audit team on one or more account balances which are significant to be group to group materiality.
 A full audit of the subsidiary companies have been performed by the subsidiary auditor.